 When can you get your GMAT Score Card?

 As soon as you finish the GMAT exam, your score will pop up on the computer screen.
-This is the average score Quant and Verbal section out of 800.
+You will receive all the scores except your essay scores once you complete the exam.
+A printed copy of the same will also be handed to you but do remember these are only raw scores and the final score card will be sent to you later.
+This is the average score you have obtained in the Quant and Verbal sections out of 800.
 GMAC will send your score to the selected B-schools.
-In case if you want to send this score more than those shortlisted B-schools, you have to bear a charge US$28 per college selected.
-Although, the official GMAT score card will be sent either through post or electronically within three weeks on which date you appeared for the GMAT exam.
+In case you want to send this score to more than the number of B-schools you have shortlisted, then you have to bear an additional charge USD 28 per college selected.
+Although, the official GMAT score card will be sent either through post or electronically within three weeks from the date you appeared for the GMAT exam.
+The official score card will contain your final GMAT scores as follows :